Caring for someone close to you

 Carer’s Assessment

 All carers are entitled to a Carer’s Assessment.
 This is not a test of your skills as a carer or a judgement on how well you are caring for someone.
-It is a friendly chat focusing on you, your caring role and whether there is any support you need to help you continue to care.
+It is a friendly chat focusing on you and your caring role.

-As experts in supporting carers, the Carers Wellbeing Service will also be able to advise if you could claim some benefits and allowances or tax reductions.
+As experts in supporting carers, the Carers Wellbeing Service will also be able to give you information about your rights, and advise if you could claim some benefits and allowances or tax reductions.

 To help prepare for a carer’s assessment it is a good idea to make a list of all the things you do in your caring role and how it affects you.
 You can find more information and advice on the Carers UK website.

-To arrange a conversation with the Carers Wellbeing Service, call the team on 01302 986900 or email DoncasterCarers.WellbeingService@makingspace.co.uk
+You can contact the Carers Wellbeing Service on 01302 986900 or email DoncasterCarers.WellbeingService@makingspace.co.uk

 Carers Wellbeing Service